andyrobson56/rate-limiter/README.md

 ## Future Enhancements
 Beyond what is there, I can see some further enhancements that could be implemented without too much trouble.

-1. Create an IRateLimitStrategy abstraction to replace the request and seconds parameters of RateLimiter.
+1. Create an IRateLimitStrategy abstraction to replace the IRateLimitLevels parameters of RateLimiter.
 For instance to implement a burst rate strategy.
 2. Mutliple rate limiting rules applied to a single request, for instance, 10 requests per second but also 300 requests per minute could be combined.
 3. Replace InMemoryTokenRepository with a shared state service such as Redis.
 4. Make the rate limiter variables as a configuration item, or even persisted so it could be changed at runtime.